Julia: Basic Workflow Recomendations

 After having modified MyScript.jl, just another invocation of MyScript.main() would see the changes.
 See also the corresponding hints in the Julia documentation.

-Record your project dependencies in reproducible environments
+Record project dependencies in reproducible environments

 Global environment